AutoGestion2024/.github/profile/README.md

 - Creation of the form : driver information, vehicle information, photo of the vehicle registration, description of the breakdown, related invoices
 - Adding photos to the form
 - Displaying data from a car profile
-- Search in the vehicle list or add a new vehicle via license plate reader
+- Specific search to find vehicle information in the vehicle list via license plate reader, or by first name and last name
 - Modification/deletion of a profile
 - Information on the invoice status
-- Specific search to find vehicle information
-- Transfer of information to another phone

 ## How to launch the project